 An example of the Society's work with apprenticeships is the support provided to the level six Environmental Practitioner degree apprenticeship, which launched in time for organisations to employ apprentices and for them to enrol with training providers in September 2019.

 As part of our support for National Apprenticeship Week 2020 (3rd - 9th February), we asked the questions: 'why apply for a degree apprenticeship in 2020' and 'why employ a degree apprentice in 2020' - with hugely positive findings for the Environmental Practitioner Degree Apprenticeship!
-You can view the articles at https://socenv.org.uk/news/
+Click or tap the relevant link to view each article.

-We also focused our February podcast around the apprenticeship, featuring an interview with an Environmental Practitioner Degree & their employer.
+We also focused our February podcast around the apprenticeship, featuring an interview with an Environmental Practitioner Degree apprentice and their employer.
 Listen at https://socenv.org.uk/Podcast

 Apprentices are new or current employees aged 16 or over and combine working with studying to gain skills and knowledge in a specific job.
 It really is worth emphasising that apprenticeships have moved on from just being options for teenagers - think career changes, upskilling and progression.
 Apprenticeships must last for at least a year but can last up to 5 years depending on the level the apprentice is studying (2 - 7).